iron-tower-dev/dotfiles/dwl/INSTALLATION-SUMMARY.md

 This will:
 1. ✅ Check for Arch Linux
-2. ✅ Install all dependencies (~30 packages)
+2. ✅ Install all dependencies
-3. ✅ Clone dwl from Codeberg
+3. ✅ Install dwl-git from AUR
-4. ✅ Build and install dwl
-5. ✅ Create all configuration files
+4. ✅ Create all configuration files
-6. ✅ Set up SDDM integration
+5. ✅ Set up SDDM integration
-7. ✅ Create helper scripts
+6. ✅ Create helper scripts
-8. ✅ Ask if you want to deploy via stow
+7. ✅ Ask if you want to deploy via stow

 ### Method 2: Manual Setup Script
 ```bash